sturdysturge/PrevUtilities/README.md

 # PrevUtilities

 A description of this package.This package allows you to easily import the files from the Medium tutorial [How to Create Reusable SwiftUI Previews That Can Be Saved As JSON Files](https://medium.com/better-programming/how-to-create-reusable-swiftui-previews-that-can-be-saved-as-json-files-2ca7b42c9ac6).
+# Devices as Codable structs
+This package allows saving and loading devices to a JSON file.

 # Constants for iOS 13 devices
 As seen below, the package provides convenient constants for all iOS 13 supported devices, so you don't need to pass a string to the constructor for PreviewDevice anymore.